Holiday meals with something for everyone

 Those who must seek out certain foods often find the holidays challenging.
 So, to help those searches, here are:

-- Six Thanksgiving menus and five Christmas menus (including vegan and vegetarian), and a Hanukkah menu, all via Whole Foods Market.
+- Six Thanksgiving menus (including vegan and vegetarian) and a Hanukkah menu via Whole Foods Market.

 Did you know?
 Plain turkey is gluten free, as is most ham.
 Traditional mashed and sweet potato recipes often are gluten free.
 Also, it’s OK to go first if dinner is served buffet- or family-style.
 It’s a way to make sure serving spoons go where you want them to go.
 These are among 25 tips for navigating a gluten-free holiday via Gluten-Free Living.